 Young Living’s Thyme essential oil has a spicy, warm, herbaceous aroma that is both powerful and penetrating.
 Check out three quick ways to add Thyme essential oil to your routine:

 You can find Thyme essential oil in many Young Living’s products to support your wellness routine, including Inner Defense or Longevity.
 Thyme is also a key essential oil in the Raindrop Technique, and makes a great massage oil.
-Got Ortho Ease Massage Oil on hand?
-It contains Thyme too!
-One more way to include this powerful essential oil in your wellness routine.
+Thyme’s stimulating properties in Young Living oils are a great way to promote a sense of alertness in your wellness routine.

 Thyme+ essential oil is right at home in any kitchen.
 Try pairing this Young Living Plus oil with Lemon+ for a delicious and zesty roast marinade—these two flavours are the perfect match!
 Follow the recipe below and add to chicken, tofu or your favourite vegetables before roasting in the oven for a nourishing treat: